Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 You can reach the system-level security view in different ways: Via the top menu, or clicking an a capability on the System or Portfolio *Overview* pages.
 See the [system-level Overview page](system-overview.md#navigating-to-capabilities) or [portfolio-level Overview page](portfolio-overview.md#navigating-to-capabilities).

 ## Security Overview
 The security overview page shows a summary of findings, their change, age and estimated severity.
+In this example,
 <img src="../images/system-security-overview.png" width="600" />

 The different elements in this page are: